stefaniesatna/take-home-moneyhub/README.md

 No additional scripts or tests were added in this implementation.

+## Deprecated modules

+The `request` module used originally in the admin service [was deprecated](https://github.com/request/request/issues/3142) and since it was only used in one endpoint, I decided to rewrite that endpoint using node-fetch instead.
+Usually I would take into account the existing codebase before introducing new modules to take the value of consistency into account.

 ## Considerations & Improvements with More Time

 - Validate input data and handle any errors gracefully.
 - Encrypt data in transit.
 - Set up monitoring and logging to detect and respond to any security incidents.
-- Add unit tests and integration tests
+- Add unit tests and integration tests.
-- Add type safety
+- Add type safety.
-- Make use of ramda for consistency across the codebase
+- Make use of ramda for consistency across the codebase.